JohannesBuchner/UltraNest/paper.md

 can be easily tied to existing models, they are difficult to run such that the result is reliable and user interaction is minimized.
-A chicken-and-egg problem is that one does not know a priori the posterior distribution of a given likelihood, prior and data set, and cannot chose a sampler that performs well.
+A chicken-and-egg problem is that one does not know a priori the posterior distribution of a given likelihood, prior and data set, and cannot choose a sampler that performs well.
 For example, Markov Chain Monte Carlo convergence checks may suggest good results, while in fact another distant but important posterior peak has remained unseen.
 Current and upcoming large astronomical surveys require characterising